mbs2111/DSwR_Web_Enabling_Shiny/README.md

 1) Open R Studio.
     File -> New File -> Shiny Web Application.
-2) Create Server.R and ui.R Files. [both files well execute.]
+2) Create Server.R and ui.R Files.
-3) Click on -> Run App
+3) Click on -> Run App. [both files will execute.]
 4) View the Ouput in Viewer.